DSXiangLi/DecryptPrompt/README.md

     - From Complex to Simple: Unraveling the Cognitive Tree for Reasoning with Small Language Models
     - Take a Step Back: Evoking Reasoning via Abstraction in Large Language Models
     - LARGE LANGUAGE MODELS AS OPTIMIZERS
+    - Beyond Chain-of-Thought: A Survey of Chain-of-X Paradigms for LLMs
 - 分领域COT [Math, Code, Tabular, QA]
     - Solving Quantitative Reasoning Problems with Language Models
     - SHOW YOUR WORK: SCRATCHPADS FOR INTERMEDIATE COMPUTATION WITH LANGUAGE MODELS